paulscherrerinstitute/ch.psi.imagej.hdf5/Readme.md

 # Installation

+All you need is to download the latest HDF5 ImageJ plugin from [releases](https://github.com/paulscherrerinstitute/ch.psi.imagej.hdf5/releases) and copy the jar into the `plugins` directory of ImageJ.
+After this you should be able to simply start ImageJ and use the Plugin.

+# Troubleshooting
-## Prerequisites
+### Prerequisites
-To be able to install this plugin, ImageJ needs to be run with a Java 7 or greater JVM.
+To be able to run this plugin, ImageJ needs to be run with a Java 8 or greater JVM.

 At the time of writing, the latest Fiji distribution of ImageJ comes bundled